NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Scroll Trickster.md

 ---

 # Scroll Trickster
-Magic has long been written down, and in myriad forms.
+Magic has been written down in myriad forms for a very long time.
 From the classic rolled parchment to strings tied with a hundred intricate knots, from baked clay tablets covered with incisions to bound collections of bamboo slips, magic is everywhere.
 You just need to know how to read it.
+You have studied the art of reading magical scrolls of various kinds.
+The language of magic is yours to use and manipulate, however unstable and archaic such writing tends to be.

 ## [[Feats/Scroll Trickster Dedication|Scroll Trickster Dedication]] Feat 2